-Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended March 31, 2021, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based upon that evaluation and in light of the SEC Staff Statement, our Certifying Officers concluded that, solely due to the Company's misapplication of the accounting for the Company's warrants as liabilities, our disclosure controls and procedures were not effective as of March 31, 2021.
+Under the supervision and with the participation of our management, including our principal executive officer and principal financial officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal quarter ended June 30, 2021, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
+Based upon that evaluation and in light of the SEC Staff Statement, our Certifying Officers concluded that, solely due to the Company's misapplication of the accounting for the Company's warrants as liabilities described in in our Quarterly Report on Form 10Q for the fiscal quarter ended March 31, 2021, as filed with the SEC on June 4, 2021, our disclosure controls and procedures were not effective as of June 30, 2021.